OsamuTakahashi/bolt/Readme.md

 ...

+### Notice

+Nat instance is not thread safe.
+You must create a instance per thread.

 ## Limitations

 * Alias is currently not supported in INSERT/UPDATE query
 * Bytes and Struct types are currently not supported in INSERT/UPDATE query
 * Only few functions are usable in INSERT/UPDATE query
+* CASE Conditional expressions is currently not supported in INSERT/UPDATE query

 There is no such a limitation in SELECT and subquery.